FreitasNicolas999/Simple-Interest-Calculator/README.md

 # Simple-Interest-Calculator
 Estou animado para compartilhar meu novo projeto, a Calculadora de Juros Simples!
 Este é meu segundo projeto em Python durante a faculdade e foi uma ótima experiência para colocar em prática o que estou aprendendo.
 Se tiverem algum feedback ou sugestão, ficarei feliz em ouvir!
 Se quiser ajustar algo ou adicionar mais detalhes, é só avisar!
+"I'm excited to share my new project, the Simple Interest Calculator! 🎉 This is my second Python project during college and it was a great experience to put into practice what I'm learning.
+If you have any feedback or suggestions, I'd be happy to hear them! 😊"